Ref-DGS: Reflective Dual Gaussian Splatting: Experiments

-\paragraph{Local Features.} We ablate the local specular features by removing $\mathbf{F}_{\mathrm{local}}(\mathbf{p})$ and modeling specular appearance using only the global specular features $\mathbf{F}_{\mathrm{global}}(\mathbf{p})$.
+We ablate the local specular features by removing $\mathbf{F}_{\mathrm{local}}(\mathbf{p})$ and modeling specular appearance using only the global specular features $\mathbf{F}_{\mathrm{global}}(\mathbf{p})$.
 Accordingly, the local reflection Gaussians $\mathcal{G}_{\mathrm{local}}$ are removed in this setting.
-This ablation evaluates the contribution of explicit near-field local reflection beyond far-field global reflection.
-As shown in Tab.~\ref{tab:ablation}, Fig.~\ref{fig:ab_mae}, Fig.~\ref{fig:ab_diff}, Fig.~\ref{fig:ab_geo}, and Fig.~\ref{fig:ab_nvs}, when comparing w/o $\mathbf{F}_{\mathrm{local}}$ w/o $\mathcal{G}_{\mathrm{local}}$ and w/o $\mathcal{G}_{\mathrm{local}}$, removing the local specular features causes near-field specular reflections to be absorbed into the diffuse component, resulting in degraded geometry reconstruction and less accurate modeling of near-field specular effects.
+This ablation evaluates the contribution of explicit near-field specular reflection beyond far-field specular reflection.
+As shown in Tab.~\ref{tab:ablation} and Figs.~\ref{fig:ab_geo}--\ref{fig:ab_diff}, when comparing w/o $\mathbf{F}_{\mathrm{local}}$ w/o $\mathcal{G}_{\mathrm{local}}$ and w/o $\mathcal{G}_{\mathrm{local}}$, removing the local specular features causes near-field specular reflections to be absorbed into the diffuse component, resulting in degraded geometry reconstruction and less accurate modeling of near-field specular effects.